-We spoke with Herman Rarebell last year and he said that he might do some song writing with the Scorpions and Uli said that he will probably do something with them too.
-Do think it’s possible that you’ll ever work with them again?
+We spoke with Herman Rarebell last year, and he said that he might do some songwriting with the Scorpions, and Uli said that he would probably do something with them.
+Do you think you may ever work with them again?

 Everything is possible.
 If somebody can walk on the moon, you never know what might happen in the future.

 But wouldn’t it be great to have that classic lineup do something together again?

 Absolutely, because this lineup was, as you said, the classic lineup, it would be great.
 We could do great shows.
 But you know, as longs as we have business people in the background who don’t get along with me, I will not be in the band.